Dental services - cone beam computed tomography (CBCT) scan for medically-related dental services

-- Removal of maxillo-facial tumors (tumors within the jaw or jaw joint structures), non-odontogenic cysts (cysts not originating from a tooth or the closely surrounding tissues), neoplasm or other pathologic entities that, due to their size and/or anatomic location, appear to encroach, impinge or are invested in/on critical anatomic structures (such as inferior alveolar nerves which supply sensation to the teeth or maxillary sinuses located above the teeth on either side of the nose);
+- Removal of maxillo-facial tumors (tumors within the jaw or jaw joint structures), non-odontogenic cysts (cysts not originating from a tooth or the closely surrounding tissues), or neoplasms (abnormal growths) that, due to their size and/or location, appear to negatively impact critical anatomic structures (such as inferior alveolar nerves which supply sensation to the teeth or maxillary sinuses located above the teeth on either side of the nose);

-- Developmental mid-face syndromes such as cleft palate, Treacher-Collins syndrome, etc;
+- Developmental mid-face syndromes (such as cleft palate or Treacher-Collins syndrome)

-- The panoramic radiograph indicates that a deviation from a routine surgical approach is probable and further data necessary to plan such an approach; OR
+- The panoramic x-ray indicates that a deviation from a routine surgical approach is probable and further data are necessary to plan such an approach; or

 - Information obtained by CBCT is considered critical in determining a surgical plan for the avoidance of disruption, invasion, or fracture of a surrounding, critical oral-facial structure.

-- Evaluation prior to orthognathic surgery (to correct conditions of the jaw) when coverage criteria under the orthognathic surgery coverage policy are met AND information obtained by CBCT is considered critical in determining a surgical plan for the avoidance of disruption, invasion or fracture of a surrounding, critical oral-facial structure.
+- Evaluation prior to orthognathic (jaw) surgery when coverage criteria under the orthognathic surgery coverage policy are met and information obtained by CBCT is considered critical in determining a surgical plan for the avoidance of disruption, invasion or fracture of a surrounding, critical oral-facial structure.

-Indications that are not covered include but may not be limited to
+Indications that are not covered include but are not limited to

-- CBCT when used in conjunction with non-covered dental procedures including but not limited to dental implants or bone grafting in preparation for dental implants that are not accident related, tooth extractions, and the removal of dental cysts (cysts which contain teeth or appear on exam to arise out of tissues that create teeth).
+- Cone beam computed tomography (CBCT) when used in conjunction with non-covered dental procedures including but not limited to dental implants or bone grafting in preparation for dental implants that are not accident related, tooth extractions, and the removal of dental cysts (cysts which contain teeth or appear on exam to arise out of tissues that create teeth).